dtidgewell/consonantsAndVowels238E/README.md

 # consonantsAndVowels238E

-Easy Challenge #238 on https://www.reddit.com/r/dailyprogrammer w/ Bonus implemented
+Easy Challenge #238 on https://www.reddit.com/r/dailyprogrammer w/ Bonus, implemented in Python 2.7

 Description:
 You were hired to create words for a new language.
 However, your boss wants these words to follow a strict pattern of consonants and vowels.
 You are bad at creating words by yourself, so you decide it would be best to randomly generate them.